Who We Are

 - Building A Strong Capacity For “Evidence-Informed” Programming

-Delta has been providing programs and services for over 37 years in Northwest Toronto.
+Delta Family has been providing programs and services for over 37 years in Northwest Toronto.

 Delta Family Resource Centre is a community organization serving priority neighborhoods in Northwest Toronto.
 Our catchment area stretches from Steeles in the North, Highway 27 in the West, Keele in the East, and the Humber River; Delta Family also serves Black communities from the GTA.
 This includes areas such as, Humber Summit, Humbermede, Jamestown, Mt.
 Olive, Beaumond Heights, and all NIA communities in Toronto’s North West.